cgranerob/ThUnmpy/README.md

 4) **Methods**: contains 4 second-layer functions directly performing sharpening methods.

-	- TsHARP
+	- TsHARP (Thermal sHARPening)
-	- HUTS
+	- HUTS (High-resolution Urban Thermal Sharpener)
-	- ATPRK
+	- ATPRK (Area-To-Point Regression Kriging)
-	- AATPRK
+	- AATPRK (Adaptive Area-To-Point Regression Kriging)

 In order to illustrate how to use Thunmpy, this repository also contains two notebooks and some small images in the "tests" folder: